sarahseewhy/meeting-tracker/README.md

 ## Build

+This project is not yet in a buildable stage.

-You will not be able to build this project due to credential authorization and configuration.
+If you clone the project you won't be able to build it due to credential authorization and configuration.

 I recommend following the tutorials I mention in my [Approach](#approach) section.